ALLETttttt/BookStore/README.md

     Done Authentication page with Room, Client can register(Sign up) to the system and Sign in to the app.

-    Has a Client and Admin mode, Client mode can only read the data and create a book in local storage.
-While Admin mode can do like a client and additionally update products, delete them.
+    Has a Client and Admin mode.

+    Client mode can only read the data and create a book in local storage.

+    Admin mode can do like a client and additionally update products, delete them.

     Also client can search the book that he wanted.